-In Canada, refugees' employment rates reach the national average within three years of arriving.
-136 in Italy were refugees more likely to be working than the population as a whole in 2014.
+In Europe, however, refugees are generally less likely to be employed than locals, as Chart 5 shows.
+Only in Italy were refugees more likely to be working than the population as a whole in 2014.
 While refugees' employment rates improved over time, they tended to remain lower than average - except in Italy and Switzerland, where refugees who arrived ten or more years ago had much higher-than-average employment rates in 2014.